DarshanDixit05/discord-bio-links/README.md

 ## Configuration

 > This is if you want to run the application locally.
-If you just want to use it, visit (URL).
+If you just want to use it, visit [discord-bio-links.onrender.com](https://discord-bio-links.onrender.com/).

 Go to `code/config.ts` and make sure that line 8 is